Ghostjs123/BuffCheck2/README.md

 Also gives a five or two minute expiration warning based on the consumes duration.
 Two minutes for consumes with duration 15min or less, five minutes otherwise.
 Then gives another message when the consume expires.<br/>
-Note: Timers will only be created for consumes used directly from the interface.
+Note: Only creates expiration timers for consumes used directly through the interface.

 Currently supports most* consumes, food buffs, and weapon buffs.
 If you find one missing feel free to add it to BuffCheck2_Data.lua or contact me to have it added.